kalimipravallika/Assessment-tasks-individual/TASK 9/readme(task 9).md

 - Cross Product (`cross`)
   Only applicable for **3D vectors** (`N == 3`).

+- Norm ('Magnitude')
+  The norm or magnitude of a vector represents its length in space.

+- Normalization
+  A normalized vector (also called a unit vector) is a vector that points in the same direction but has a magnitude of 1.

   ## How to run

 1. Go to (https://www.programiz.com/cpp-programming/online-compiler/)